- 1. Introduction

 2. Purpose of Effective Record Keeping

-Good quality case recording is essential in ensuring:
+Good quality case recording is essential to ensure:

-- There is a documented account of the local authority’s involvement with each customer or carer;
+- There is a documented account of the local authority’s involvement with each person or carer;

-- Continuity of service to individuals when staff are unavailable or change, or when a service resumes after a period of time;
+- Continuity of service to people when staff are unavailable or change, or when a service resumes after a period of time;

 - Effective risk management practices to safeguard the well-being of individuals in receipt of services, especially in emergency situations;

-- Clarity of the assessment process and decision making in relation to the mental capacity of all customers – see Mental Capacity Act 2005 and Mental Capacity Act 2005: Policy and Practice Guidelines (Including Mental Capacity Assessments);
+- Clarity around the assessment process and decision making in relation to the mental capacity – see Mental Capacity Act 2005 and Assessing Mental Capacity: Guidance;

 - Effective partnerships between staff, individuals, their families and carers, and other providers;